mhuang448/ask-perplexity-video-ai-agent/backend/technical-pipeline-scripts/TECHNICAL_PIPELINE.md

     - When a user query is received (demonstrated with a sample question in `index_and_retrieve.py`), the retrieval process begins.
     - **Query Embedding:** The natural language query is converted into a vector embedding using the _same_ OpenAI embedding model (`text-embedding-ada-002`) that was used to embed the captions.
 This ensures the query vector resides in the same semantic space as the indexed caption vectors.
     - **Similarity Search & Filtering:** The script queries the Pinecone index using the generated query vector.
 It requests the `top_k` (e.g., top 3) most similar caption vectors based on cosine similarity (or the metric defined for the index).
-Crucially, it **filters the search to only include chunks belonging to the specific `video_name`** (extracted from the video's JSON metadata) being queried.
+Crucially, it **filters the search to only include chunks belonging to the specific `video_id`** (extracted from the video's JSON metadata) being queried.
 This ensures relevance to the current video context.
     - **Context Retrieval:** Crucially, the query specifies `include_metadata=True`.
 This ensures that Pinecone returns not only the relevant vector IDs and their similarity scores but also the associated metadata (the actual caption text, timestamps, chunk name) that was stored during indexing.
 This retrieved metadata provides the necessary context for the next stage of answer generation.

 6.  **Retrieval Augmentation & Context Assembly (`index_and_retrieve.py` -> `intermediate_prompt.txt`):**